GRACeFUL-project/DSL-WP/2016-03/WP4_DSL_Y1_review.md

 ![Cezar](../img/Cezar_crop.jpg)

-## Irene's Individual PhD Study Plan:

-* Apply Functional Programming and Software Technology to hybrid modelling
-* Develop Domain Specific Languages for system dynamics modelling
-* Example: Climate Resilient Urban Design (CRUD)

-* Hybrid modelling = must handle both discrete and continuous behaviour
-* Policy = a protocol or scheme of actions to take

-Aim:

-* combine and extend functional and logic programming
-* formalise GSS-relevant application domains using embedded DSLs
-* provide support for policy making in the frame of global systems by
-    * refining and translating the system and goal descriptions,
-        * along with actions which could embody policies,
-    * to adequate models for a constraint solver framework
-        * to search for and characterise feasible policies to take.

 ## Next actions (in year 2)

 * T4.2: Create a prototype DSL and iteratively refine it (in collab.\ with WP2)